Neural-Systems-at-UIO/nutil/docs/QuantifierIntro.rst

 **Introduction**
 ==================

-**Quantifier** is an integral part of the QUINT workflow.
+**Quantifier** is an integral part of the `QUINT workflow <https://quint-workflow.readthedocs.io>`_.
 It support quantification of labelled features in images of histological sections from mouse and rat brain based on a reference atlas.
 The following atlases are currently supported:

 * Allen Mouse Brain Atlas Common Coordinate Framework version 3 (2015 and 2017)
 * Waxholm Atlas of the Spraque Dawley Rat, version 2, 3 and 4.